 Even on a “non birding” trip, our client Mr. Suller managed to view 100 species of birds with 14 lifers!
 Our enormous thanks to him for this report.

-Mr Suller rented our 1 bedroom The Cottage with own private pool, LINK TO 1 BEDROOM THE COTTAGE in Nikokleia, Paphos.
+Mr Suller rented our 1 bedroom The Cottage with own private pool, in Nikokleia, Paphos.
 The village is a bird sanctuary and protected area.

 If you are a bird-spotter the Cottage overlooks the River Diarizos valley and you have the Aspro Dam a 5-minute drive away.
 Also Mandria beach (15 minutes), Paphos Headland (25 minutes) and the Fassouri reed beds (30 minutes).
 Examples of birds seen and heard near the Cottage are Black Francolin, Nightjar, Hoopoe, Collared Flycatcher, Bee eaters and Scops Owl.